 We offer our investors fully transparent view on the returns and risks related to investing in loans.
 Investors are always provided an access to real-time information on interest rates and credit losses of each market and tools for analysing own investments and loan portfolio on personal investor account.

-The return of a peer to peer investment is the interest of the capital lent.
-Interest rate of a loan depends on how many investors are bidding for the loan and at what rate.
+The return of lending is the interest of the capital lent.
+The interest rate at any given time depends on how many investors are bidding for a loan and at what rate.
 Investors who are offering the cheapest loan for a borrower will automatically be selected as lenders for the loan.
 Then, the borrower decides whether to accept or reject the received loan offer.
-The interest rate level of our service, which is based on supply and demand of money, will provide competitive loan offers for borrowers and steady returns for lenders.
-The average annual return of loan investing has been around 10%.
+The interest rate level of our service, which is based on supply and demand of money, has provided competitive loan offers for borrowers and steady returns for lenders.
+Historically the annual return of loan investing has been around 6-9%.

 One of the best ways to reduce credit risk is to diversify capital in numerous loans.
-A good rule of thumb is to acquire a loan portfolio containing at least 100 loans.
-This means that 1% of the total investment capital should be invested in one loan application within one loan market.
+A good rule of thumb is to acquire a loan portfolio containing at least 100 loans meaning that 1% of the total capital should be invested in a loan application within a loan market.
+The minimum investment per loan application is 25€ indicating that enough diversification can be acquired even with a small capital.
 Diversification does not decrease the expected return but reduces volatility.

 When a person applies for a peer to peer loan his ability to repay the loan is evaluated carefully.
 We ensure that a borrower does not have a payment default remark in a payment default register and he should be able to pay the loan back with his disposable income.
 Creditworthiness is also assessed with a statistical credit scoring model which classifies borrowers into five different credit rating classes.
 The credit rating reflects the probability of default.
 See the statistics for the payment behavior of credit classes by loan market.